-Our technology today incorporates a leading library of approximately 3,000 highly validated protein biomarker targets that can be detected and quantified in human plasma as well as other sample types and matrices.
-Our current library focuses on proteins detectable in plasma, in order to provide clinically relevant, actionable and meaningful insights to our customers.
-We plan to increase our library to grow beyond 6,000 protein biomarker targets over time.
+Our technology today incorporates a leading library of approximately 3,000 highly validated protein biomarker targets that our customers can detect and quantify in their samples.
+Our current library focuses on proteins detectable in plasma in order to provide clinically relevant, actionable and meaningful insights to our customers.
+By the end of 2020, we had a library of approximately 1,500 biomarker targets, of which 1,100 were incorporated into the Target product line and all 1,500 were incorporated into the Explore product line.
+We plan to make all 3,000 protein biomarker targets available in Explore products during 2021 and to grow beyond 6,000 protein biomarker targets over time.
 Currently, the Human Proteome Project, with a catalog of approximately 5,000 circulating proteins, provides one of the most comprehensive analyses of proteins detectable in blood.
 Accordingly, we believe that as we grow our library to an equivalent size and depth, we would be able to provide a holistic and high-resolution view of the plasma proteome encompassing the most relevant biological processes and pathways in the human body.
 In fact, when overlaying our library with the Reactome, a comprehensive database of biological pathways, our 3,000 protein biomarker targets offer a complete coverage of all major pathways, such as the immune system or metabolism.
 We also believe that our PEA technology's ability to provide this holistic, broad and deep, real-time view of human biology with high data quality and throughput will allow us to further differentiate ourselves from established and emerging high-multiplex proteomics technologies.
 Based on our platform's broad capabilities, over time we also plan to include protein biomarker targets in our library that are not typically detectable in plasma.
 Our library expansion process includes consultations with KOLs and our customers and a rigorous curation process undertaken by our data scientists, who apply machine learning methods to identify and select the most biologically impactful and clinically relevant biomarkers.